Rebel Sherborne to withhold vote against Barclays boss in AGM

-LONDON (Reuters) - Sherborne Investors (SIGC.L) said on Thursday it would withhold its vote against Barclays (BARC.L) Chief Executive Jes Staley in the lender’s upcoming general meeting, to prevent fresh boardroom turmoil as the bank grapples with the COVID 19 fallout.
+LONDON (Reuters) - Sherborne Investors (SIGC.L) said on Thursday it would withhold its vote to reappoint Barclays (BARC.L) Chief Executive Jes Staley in the bank’s annual general meeting to prevent fresh boardroom turmoil as the bank grapples with the COVID-19 fallout.

 The rebel shareholder said it still believed Staley “to be unsuitable to continue” as a director of the bank but it had chosen “with great reluctance” not to vote against him in recognition of the “complexity of the management situation” presented by the pandemic.